rudi-cilibrasi/mobash/README.md

 to call in a local development environment.
-The arbitrary divergence from standard bash syntax means that to the degree the CircleCI steps or commands do more than simply delegate to shell functions that are not inline is the degree that the CircleCI testing environment is unique, non portable, and non reproducible.
+The arbitrary divergence from standard bash syntax means that to the degree the CircleCI steps or commands do more than simply delegate to shell functions that are not inline is the degree that the CircleCI testing environment is unique, non-portable, and non-reproducible.
 This leads to greater maintenance costs as different versions of the environment need to be made to support CircleCI instead of the developer local or production modes even when the functionality is otherwise the same.
 While it is easy to call a bash shell function from another function, it is impossible to call a CircleCI step from a shell function or a remote machine or from a developer interested in debugging.
+Combined with the lack of repeating single steps in CircleCI this means the testing cycle is made longer and information therefore comes slower to developers when debugging.

 ## Proposed solution